bence-toth/react-hook-text-overflow/README.md

 - The `useEllipsisVisibleWrapper` which is to be used in the component where the second element is rendered.
 It returns an array of two items, the width of the wrapper element, and a callback ref which is to be set as the `ref` property of the wrapper element.

-- The `EllipsisVisibleWrapperWidthContext` context which is to be used where `useEllipsisVisibleWrapper` is used (or one of its descendent components if you don't mind passing around the wrapper width value).
-Its provider must be rendered and its value must be set to the wrapper node's width returned by the `useEllipsisVisibleWrapper` hook.
+- The `EllipsisVisibleWrapperWidthContext` context which is to be used where `useEllipsisVisibleWrapper` is used (or one of its descendent components if you don’t mind passing around the wrapper width value).
+Its provider must be rendered and its value must be set to the wrapper node’s width returned by the `useEllipsisVisibleWrapper` hook.

 - The `useEllipsisVisible` hook which returns an array of two items, a boolean which indicates whether the text is overflowing (and ellipsis is rendered), and a callback ref which is to be set as the `ref` property of the element in which the text potentially overflows.